Couple Things To Do When You're Tired Of Dinner And A Movie

 Cook an elaborate meal

 Preparing a meal for your partner (or with them) can be a fun activity.
 If your partner’s love language is receiving gifts, quality time, or acts of service, they may be particularly appreciative of this activity.
-If neither of you are good at cooking, consider taking a cooking class together.
+If neither of you is good at cooking, consider taking a cooking class together.

 Prepare a picnic